Need help? Contact your SBDC advisor. Request Advising Here.

 What is the Paycheck Protection Program (PPP)?

 The PPP provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
-The goal of the loan is to keep employees off unemployment.

 - Payroll costs including benefits

 - Salary, wages, commissions, or tips (capped at $100,000 per employee)